kreinholz/e15/independent-study/README.md

 ```
 λ php -d memory_limit=-1 classification-model.php
 ```
-Note that I'm running the script from the command line, and that I've removed PHP's built-in memory limit (normally not a good idea, but this Machine Learning, and it's very memory intensive).
+Note that I'm running the script from the command line, and that I've removed PHP's built-in memory limit (normally not a good idea, but this is Machine Learning, and it's very memory intensive).
 Where did I learn this trick?
 [StackOverflow](https://stackoverflow.com/a/36000650), of course.
-At any rate, we're not doing something so dangerous on a production server, and our intent is to save the trained model to a file, `bbc-nb.phpml` and then run it within a Laravel Controller (without increasing any built-in PHP memory limits), so it should be OK.
+At any rate, we're not doing something so dangerous on a production server, and our intent is to save the trained model to a file, `bbc-nb.phpml` and then run it within a Laravel Controller, so it should be OK.

 Unfortunately, on my laptop, there just isn't enough memory to train our model: